timescale/docs/cloud/billing/account-management.md

 You can add up to three credit cards to the `Wallet` and set one of the cards as `primary` for payments.
 If you want to delete the last card in the `Wallet`, you have to first delete all the services and then schedule the last card to be deleted at the end of the month.
+However, if you are still on trial, you can delete the card in the `Wallet` without deleting the services.
 <procedure>

 ### Adding, updating, or deleting a payment method
 1. [Log in to your Timescale Cloud account][cloud-login] and navigate to the `Billing` details section.
-1. In the `Wallet` section, click `Add a payment method`.
+1. In the `Wallet` section, click `Add payment method`.
 If you already have three credit cards saved in the payment methods, you need to delete at least one of them before you start.
 Click the trash can icon to delete your saved credit card.